 How can I keep my utilities from being shut off?

-If you are a small business customer, however, you may be at risk to be shut off if you are behind on your bills.
+If you are a small business customer, however, you may be at risk of shut off if you are behind on your bills.
 The moratorium on commercial shut-offs ended on August 31, 2020.
 Contact your electric or gas utility immediately to enroll in a payment plan that will protect you from losing your service.
 If you enroll in a payment plan with your investor-owned electric or gas utility and make your payments, you will be protected from service disconnection for the duration of your payment plan.
-If you receive electric or gas service through a municipal utility, call your municipal utility to see what programs they may offer to help you avoid disconnection.
+If you are a small business customer that receives electric or gas service through a municipal utility, call your municipal utility to see what programs they offer to help avoid disconnection.

 Why should I pay my electric or gas bill or begin a payment plan during the shut-off moratorium?

 Residential shut-off protection does not mean free utility service.
 You are still responsible for paying for the utility services that you use, even during a moratorium on shut-offs.
 Making no payments during shut-off protection means a larger utility bill and the possibility of disconnection once that protection ends.

 The AGO strongly encourages residents and businesses that are struggling financially to contact their electric or gas utility service provider and discuss enrollment in a payment plan, which may also provide shut-off protection and balance forgiveness.